Manuel-heav/A2SV-ReactLearningTrack/tasksix/README.md

 ## HireHub

-# A job listing application for any kind of jobs
+# A Job listing application for any kind of jobs

 ### Task Eight Screenshots